czheo/huobi-client-python/README.md

 NOTE: huobi_client is still in design stage.
-It's not working yet.
-Stay tuned.
+It's not working yet.(Some kinda works with Python>=3.5) Stay tuned.

 # huobi-client-python
 ## Installation